 Some people have dogs because they just want a family companion and others have dogs for specific purposes such as service dogs, working dogs, and guard dogs.
-The vast majority of dogs are harmless to harmless people, but as our dog bite attorneys know, it only takes one dangerous dog to cause serious injuries or death to a dog bite or dog attack victim.
+The vast majority of dogs are harmless to harmless people, but as our skilled dog attack lawyers know, it only takes one dangerous dog to cause serious injuries or death to a dog bite or dog attack victim.

 After being bitten by a dog, experts recommend securing vaccination paperwork from the dog’s owner or veterinarian to make sure that you were not exposed to rabies.
 Check with your own doctor to be sure that you are up to date on your tetanus vaccination.
 And seek necessary medical treatment.

 Injuries suffered from dog bites can vary significantly.
 Some do not even break the skin while others leave victims with permanent injuries and sometimes death.
 See below for common dog bite injuries.